kronberger-industries-droid/latex_to_png/README.md

    - For **Windows**: Download and install from [ImageMagick Download](https://imagemagick.org/script/download.php).

 3. **Install Python Dependencies:**
+   - If python is not installed yet.
+Go to [Python](https://www.python.org/) and install the latest version for your system.
+(Tested on Python 3.13.3)
-   - Run `pip install tabulate` to install the required Python package for tabulating output.
+   - Run `pip install argparse os re subprocess csv shutil logging tabulate` to install the required Python package for tabulating output.

 ## Usage

 To use the LaTeX Equation Processor, prepare a CSV file with the following format:
+- Use a header
 - The first column should indicate validity of the equation with '1' (where '1' means valid).
 - The second column should contain the LaTeX equation text.
 - The third column should contain the desired filename for the output image.

 ### Command Line Syntax:
+First make sure you are in the directory where you installed the Application.

 ```bash
 python equation_processor.py --file_path PATH_TO_CSV --output_path OUTPUT_DIRECTORY [--resolution 300] [--color #2b363a]